mattlennon3/awesome-config/README.md

   - [x] create a folder for the client name and place it there?
 - [x] If a tag has a number in the name, if you do mod + (number), jump to that tag) (Automatically worked)
 - [ ] add/rename tags on the fly
+- [ ] Games tag only appears for steam / lutris/ local game

 ### Things I can do last:
 - [ ] Add the menu when you right click on the desktop